Nivedita2008/Spotify-Data-Analysis-Using-SQL/README.md

 ### Q3.
 DISTINCT album removes duplicates only based on album name
 SELECT
   DISTINCT album
-FROM spotify;  -- Total rows: 11853
+FROM spotify;
--- DISTINCT album, artist treats the combination as a pair
+-- DISTINCT album, artist treats the combination as a pair , Total rows: 11853

 ### Q4.
 Get the total number of comments for tracks where licensed = TRUE.
 SELECT